jainil1511/Digital-Restaurant/README.md

   in this we use Visual Studio 2015 and Sql server 2008 for Database

 ## Description
-  our Concept is When Customer is go to  Restaurant they sit on table.we have Already Tablet ya Screeen They Can See the Menu in the Screen.So they Directly Order through Screen.No need Any Waiter.the order Directly go to Kitchen And they Confirm the Order.
-And then cooking food then Waiter put a Dishes And Send to the Customer.So This is the our idea.But this Project is not fully Complete
+  Our Concept is When Customer is go to  Restaurant they sit on table.we have Already Tablet ya Screeen They Can See the Menu in the Screen.So they Directly Order through           Screen.No need Any Waiter.the order Directly go to Kitchen And they Confirm the Order.
+And then cooking food then Waiter put a Dishes And Send to the Customer.So This is the       our idea.But this Project is not fully Complete.and The language is Very Old Vb.net.
+So Not useful.